ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 ```

 You can play with different formulations of the confusion matrix to better understand how class imbalance affects the scores.

+>> This article is an exerpt from [Charles Onu](https://onucharles.github.io/)'s Master thesis under the section "Balanced Classification Accuracy and Misclassification Loss

 ## Conclusion